 We formally request that when parents take photos or record video in the nursery, that you do not post any picture of a child other than your own on the internet.
 This is for security and privacy reasons.

 If you would rather that your child was not photographed please inform us in writing.
-We now have an information Facebook page which will be used to share ideas, knowledge and create awareness of good practice for teachers and parents of Early Years children.
+We now have an Instagram page which will be used to share ideas, knowledge and create awareness of good practice for teachers and parents of Early Years children.

-Our fee structure is included in the information pack, on our website and is on display in the office.
+Our fee structure and policy information is included in the information pack, online (under Admissions) and is also on display in the office.

 Fees can be paid by cheque, cash or online transfer at the beginning of each term and are non-refundable.

 Little Land Registration, Tuition Fee and Refund Policy is in accordance with the Knowledge and Human Development Authority (KHDA) School Fees Framework (www.khda.gov.ae).